On the Spanning and Routing Ratio of Directed Theta-Four: Analysis

-Let $v$ be the neighbour of $u$ in the cone $C_i^u$.
+Let $v$ be the neighbour of an arbitrary vertex $u$ in the cone $C_i^u$.
 Let the \emph{canonical triangle} $T_{uv}$ be the triangle formed by the boundaries of $C_i^u$ and the line through $v$ perpendicular to the bisector of $C_i^u$.
-Note that $T_{uv}$ is empty of vertices in its interior.
-See Fig. \ref{canonical}.
+Note that the existence of $(u,v)$ guarantees that $T_{uv}$ is empty of vertices in its interior.
+See Figure \ref{greedy}.